MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 based upon the exact function being used and the context.

-Imagine one would like to create a combinator `OneToRand(X)` that generates a sequential sequence of numbers having random length.
-As it turns out Julia has a function `rand` that could generate a random number for us.
+Imagine one would like to create a combinator `OneToRand(X)` that generates sequential numbers having random length.
+Julia has a function `rand` that could generate a random length for us.

     using Random: seed!, rand
     seed!(3)